melodiaz23/learning-js/README.md

 **ID**

+    document.getElementById(<ID>);
+> Takes an ID (without #, just the id name) and returns the element that has this id.
+Since the same ID shouldn't occur more than once on your page, it'll always return exactly that one element.
+Returns null if no element with the specified ID could be found.

     document.getElementById('The id')
     // We use it only if we want to get and element by ITS ID.
 Because it is a unique element.